beacon-biosignals/StableHashTraits.jl/README.md

 ```
 <!--END_EXAMPLE-->

 Useres can define a method of `transformer` to customize how an object is hashed.
 It should return a function wrapped in `Transformer`.
 During hashing, this function is called and its result is the value that is actually hashed.
-(The `preserves_structure` keyword shown above is an optional flag that can be used to further optimize performance of your transformer in some cases; you can do this any time the function is type stable, but some type-instable functions are also possible.
+(The `preserves_structure` keyword shown above is an optional flag that can be used to further optimize performance of your transformer in some cases; you can do this any time the function is type stable, but some type-unstable functions are also possible.
 See the documentation for details).

 StableHashTraits aims to guarantee a stable hash so long as you only upgrade to non-breaking versions (e.g. `StableHashTraits = "1"` in `[compat]` of `Project.toml`); any changes in an object's hash in this case would be considered a bug.